 - Justify physiotherapy treatment techniques based upon the findings of individual patient assessment and relevant clinical research in paediatrics, aged care and chronic disease

-- Accomodate the cognitive, inguistic and cultural needs of the patient and their family/carers when dealing with complex health decisions, which operating within the constraints of the healthcare context.
+- Accommodate the cognitive, linguistic and cultural needs of the patient and their family/carers when dealing with complex health decisions, operating within the constraints of the healthcare context.